Surface Disinfecting After Illness

 Call in the disinfectant.
 Use a disinfectant cleaner on toothpaste tubes and toiletries handled by the sick person; the trash can; doorknobs; light switches; sink and shower handles' the toilet seat, lid, and handle; and the areas on the floor around the toilet.

-Alternatively, you could just replace them.
+Alternatively, you could replace them.
 You should be replacing them roughly every six months, anyway.
 If it's about that time, make that move.

-If family members share a toothbrush holder, it is imperative to separate the infected person's toothbrush from the toothbrushes of others in the home who are not yet infected, so germs do not spread from one toothbrush to another due to proximity.
+If family members share a toothbrush holder, it is imperative to separate the infected person's toothbrush from the toothbrushes of others in the home who are not yet infected so germs do not spread from one toothbrush to another due to proximity.

 Clean Living Spaces

 The family room and living room are popular gathering spots in many homes.
 And, where we go, our germs go, too.
+We sit on the sofa, chill in chairs, channel search on the carpet, with all these surfaces collecting viruses and bacteria.

 Cover the risk.
 Keep contamination of upholstered furniture and accessories in these rooms to a minimum by covering these items and areas with washable sheets or blankets.
 Wash and change the protective throws frequently.
 Remove any decorative pillows or cover them with washable pillowcases.